 Overall Build and Quality

-You can go from 0.5 mph up to 12mph, which is about average for most treads.
+You can go from 0.5 mph up to 12mph, which is average for most treads.
 However, the Sled Push option is not an average find—this feature allows you to set your speed at one mph, grab onto the tall handlebars and push the belt using your own leg drive, eventually helping you build more muscle.

 Stat Tracking and Metrics